bocoup/web-platform-contribution-guide/src/interviews.rst

 Take notes, draw diagrams, experiment with code.

 Second, courage.
-After all these years, I still get nervous asking a question to strangers online, on GitHub or IRC.
+After all these years, I still get nervous asking a question to strangers online, on :term:`GitHub` or :term:`IRC`.
-I'm even more nervous when I open a PR for something I know I need more feedback on.
+I'm even more nervous when I open a :term:`PR` for something I know I need more feedback on.
 Some people need more or less courage, depending on where they are starting from, but I definitely still need it.

 Third, all the skills and knowledge of a regular programmer.